Roof Replacement Chicago

 What roofing material holds up best in Chicago winters?

 Architectural asphalt shingles are the most proven material for Chicago's climate and remain the top choice for steep-slope roofs on single-family homes.
 They are specifically rated for freeze-thaw cycling, carry 30-year manufacturer warranties, and perform reliably through Chicago's full range of conditions: heavy snow loads, ice dam pressure, spring hail, and summer heat.
 Metal roofing lasts significantly longer (40 to 70 years) and handles ice better because snow slides off rather than accumulating.
 For flat roofs on Chicago two-flats and three-flats, TPO membrane is the city-preferred standard under the Chicago Energy Conservation Code.
-The right material depends on your roof geometry, budget, and how long you plan to stay in the home.

 Is asphalt shingle still worth it for Chicago homes in 2026?